Images protected by Greenhouse School Websites

 Whole Class Reading

 We approach the teaching of reading through Whole Class Reading.
-Through these sessions learners experience a range of text extracts to develop their breadth of reading.
+Through these sessions learners experience a range of text extracts to develop their reading.
+This consisits of 3 sessions for Year 1 and 5 sessions for Year 2 - Year 6 children, the sessions are:

 Spaces to Read